 It used to be the case where students would all come out of school with the same thinking process, having read the same books, and having learned the same business processes.
 You could just stick those candidates into various positions around the company and they were virtually interchangeable, and if one was slightly more effective than another, they would get the promotion.

 But that’s not how great work gets done anymore.
 Great workers are adaptive, creative, and sometimes disruptive—they’re not cogs.
-Effective employer branding will help your company reach out and connect with the types of people who can make the right impact on your success.
+Effective employer branding in recruitment will help your company reach out and connect with the types of people who can make the right impact on your success.

-In other words, your employer brand should be able to attract a diverse team that will all pull in the same direction.
+In other words, your company brand should be able to attract a diverse team that will all pull in the same direction.
 Your branding and your company’s values and culture can attract those aspirational candidates, while also keeping mismatched candidates from wanting to work with you.